-- In-person transactions are available by appointment at our Esperanza and Pond Springs locations.
-Call (512) 836-5901 to schedule your appointment.
+- In-person transactions are available by appointment at our Esperanza Crossing, La Frontera, Pond Springs locations.
+Please see below for direct contact information.

 - If you are worried about your ability to make your upcoming loan payments, Amplify is offering deferment options available to eligible borrowers.
 See below for more information.

 - If you included your direct deposit information on your 2018 or 2019 tax returns, you Economic Impact Payment (or stimulus check) will be directly deposited to your Amplify account.
 Visit the IRS website to check your upcoming payment status.